hawkinsonb/rockpaperscissors-cnn/README.md

 `deactivate`

+## Important Files:

+#### cnn.py
+This is the main file used to train our network and where our CNN architecture can be viewed.

+Running this file will result in the creation of a file named *rps.h5* in the *src/saved_models* directory.

+#### Preprocessor.py
+This file contatins the functions used to load and process our data.

+The function **read_train_sets** accepts the path to the training images as an argument
+and generates numpy arrays of image data and one-hot encoded labels.
+A **DataSet** class
+defined in the file is used as a simple container and an object of this type is returned to the caller.

+#### augmentor.py

+Used to generate a larger dataset with random augmentations.
+The default values read from our collected images resized to 128 x 128.

+Generated images are saved at *./data/resized/128/output* by default.

 ## Running the App
 #### 1) Install Flutter: https://flutter.dev/
 #### 2) Install Android Studio, Android SDK and the Flutter Plugins: https://medium.com/flutterpub/installing-flutter-in-android-studio-ec135911ceea